vishnutej05/SatyaVichar/README.md

 4. Configure AWS credentials
 5. Run flask app.py

 Usage Guide
 ===========

-To use SatyaVichar:
+To use the SatyaVichar web interface:

 1. Navigate to the web interface
 2. Paste or type any textual content in the input box
 3. Click 'Check for Facts'
 4. Review the detailed accuracy analysis provided

+To use the SatyaVichar browser extension:

+1. Install the extension from the Chrome Web Store
+2. When browsing any webpage, click the extension icon
+3. The extension will analyze the page content
+4. Verification analysis results will be shown on the webpage